arthurmco/familyline-testbed/README.md

 If you are building on Linux, type the following command:

-`# apt-get install libglm-dev libglew libglew-dev libsdl2-2.0.0 libsdl2-dev libdevil1c2 libdevil-dev`
+`# apt-get install libglm-dev libglew1.10 libglew-dev libsdl2-2.0.0 libsdl2-dev libdevil1c2 libdevil-dev`